tamasorosz/py2femm/examples/magnetics/ISPMSM/documentation/tests_and_examples.md

 2) **Define Objective Functions**

-NSGA-II is a multi-objective algorithm, so it requires at least two conflicting objectives.
+NSGA-II is a multi-objective algorithm requiring at least two conflicting objectives.

 - **Maximizing average torque** for higher power output
-- **Minimizing torque ripple** to improve performance and reduce vibrations
+- **Minimising torque ripple** to improve performance and reduce vibrations

-NSGA-II can only maximize or minimize, so maximizing avarage torque means mininizing (-1) * average torque.
+NSGA-II can only maximise or minimise, so maximising average torque means minimising (-1) * average torque.

 3) **Define Constraints**
-The example optimisation is set to integer optimisation meaning the result of a mutation and crossover can only be an integer.
-That is why the width of the air gap which is between [0-1] millimeters should be written as _x/10 where x \in [0-9]_
+The example optimisation is set to integer optimisation, meaning the result of a mutation and crossover can only be an integer.
+That is why the width of the air gap, which is between [0-1] millimetres, should be written as _x/10 where x \in [0-9]_

-X1 - lower_boundaries = 0, meaning that the largest possible air gap equals to 1 millimeters if **rotor_diameter** = 44.
+X1 - lower_boundaries = 0, meaning that the largest possible air gap equals 1 millimetre if **rotor_diameter** = 44.

-X1 - upper_boundaries = 9, meaning that the smallest air gap is 0.1 millimeters if the **rotor_diameter** = 44.
+X1 - upper_boundaries = 9, meaning that the smallest air gap is 0.1 millimetres if the **rotor_diameter** = 44.

 X2 - lower_boundaries = 80, meaning that the magnet width is at least 80 degrees, 10 degrees lower than the span of a pole.

-X2 - upper_boundaries = 90, meaning that the magnet width is at most 90 degrees, the span of a pole.
+X2 - upper_boundaries = 90, meaning that the magnet width is, at most, 90 degrees, the span of a pole.

-X3 - lower_boundaries = 1, meaning that the magnet is 1 millimeters in height.
+X3 - lower_boundaries = 1, meaning that the magnet is 1 millimetre in height.
 Keep in mind it should be >0 as =0 means
 no magnets which crashes the algorithm

-X3 - upper_boundaries = 4, meaning that the magnet is 4 millimeters in height
+X3 - upper_boundaries = 4, meaning that the magnet is 4 millimetres in height

 4) **Initialize the Population**
 A random population of N individuals (machine designs) is created.
 Each individual represents a possible machine design encoded as a vector of design variables.

-**population_size** - set the initial population number which will be randomly selected from the design space which contains all the possible models.
-It also sets the maximal number of non-dominated solutions in the Pareto front.
+**population_size** - set the initial population number randomly selected from the design space containing all the possible models.
+It also sets the maximum number of non-dominated solutions on the Pareto front.

 **number_of_offsprings** - set the population of the following generations created by mutation and crossover.

 **number_of_generations** - set the number of generations to be calculated.
 It is also the termination criterion for the optimisation.
-As the number of generations reach this threshold the process stops.
+As the number of generations reaches this threshold, the process stops.

 5) **Evaluate the Fitness of Each Design**
-The algorithm calculates the average torque and torque ripple for the generated models (see above).
+The algorithm calculates the generated models' average torque and torque ripple (see above).

 6) **Perform Non-Dominated Sorting**